apezio/chrome-html5-paste-as-typing/README.txt

 1) Download and extract zipped folder
 2) Open Chrome://extensions
-3) Toggle/Enable "Deleoper Mode" in upper right
+3) Toggle/Enable "Developer Mode" in upper right
 4) Click "Load Unpacked" and select the Unzipped folder 'chrome-paste-as-keystrokes-main'.
 5) Pin the extension Icon for this extenion. (click Extensions icon in the browser window, and Pin this extension)